linpengcheng/PurefunctionPipelineDataflow/README.md

   So I think Intel, AMD, ARM, supercomputing, etc. will adopt the "warehouse/workshop model", which is an inevitable trend in the development of computer hardware.

+  Finally, "Warehouse/Workshop Model" and "Von Neumann Architecture" will become the two major architectures in the IT field.

 #### The unification with Integrated Circuit System